MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

 ## ROS 2 Architecture

-The ROS 2 has distributed real-time system architecture.
-Sensors in robots, motion controllers, detection algorithms, artificial intelligence algorithms, navigation algorithms, etc are all components (called as node) of this distributed architecture.
-The DDS middleware selected with ROS 2 for data exchange enables these components to communicate with each other in a distributed environment.
+ROS 2 features a distributed real-time system architecture.
+Various components, such as sensors, motion controllers, detection algorithms, artificial intelligence, and navigation algorithms, are represented as nodes within this architecture.
+The DDS middleware chosen for ROS 2 facilitates data exchange and communication among these nodes in a distributed environment.

 ### different between ros1 and ros2